PraxisJS

 @Transition(property, event)

 Wraps a method so it only executes when the named event causes a valid transition in the machine.
-If the event is not valid from the current state, the method body is skipped silently.
+If the event is not valid from the current state (or a guard blocks it), the method body is skipped silently.

 @Transition('machine', 'OPEN')